Anthony4pf/GameUp-Challenge-5-Assignment/README.md

-# GameUp-Challenge-5-Assignment
+# Quick Click Game
-The project files of GameUp Africa Challenge 5 Assignment
+The project files of my Quick Click game made in Unity